CellProfiler/CellProfiler-Analyst/Properties_README.txt

 # ======== Meta data ========
-# What are your objects called?
+# What are your objects called? (e.g. cells, worms, etc.)
+# This is used to provide the correct syntax for the GUI.
 # FORMAT:  object_name  =  singular name, plural name

 object_name  =  cell, cells,